jsbenin/docs-trivule/README.md

 yarn dev
 ```

-Open http://localhost:3000 with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Explore
+## Project Structure

-In the project, you can see:

-- `lib/source.ts`: Code for content source adapter, [`loader()`](https://fumadocs.dev/docs/headless/source-api) provides the interface to access your content.
-- `lib/layout.shared.tsx`: Shared options for layouts, optional but preferred to keep.

 | Route                     | Description                                            |
 | ------------------------- | ------------------------------------------------------ |